Paul Donoghue: Episcopacy

 Donoghue was consecrated a bishop on 16 July 2011 with his immediate predecessor, Bishop Stuart France O’Connell, S.M as principal consecrator.
 The principal co-consecrators were Archbishop Charles Daniel Balvo (Nuncio to the Cook Islands) and Bishop Denis George Browne of Hamilton (also a predecessor in Rarotonga).

+Resignation

+Donoghue's retirement from the Bishophric of Rarotonga became effective on 29 June 2024, the same day he would become the Principal Consecrator of his successor, Bishop Reynaldo Getalado MSP.